 I’m basically the worst at keeping plants alive.
-I either water them too much, or completely forget they exist until one day I notice a shriveled up brown mess on my coffee table.
+I either water them too much or completely forget they exist until one day I notice a shriveled up brown mess on my coffee table.

-What Succulents Taught me About Faith
+What Succulents Taught Me About Faith

 But this summer, I kept a succulent alive.

 I received it as a party favor from a friend’s wedding.
-When I took it home I thought, “Great, this will be dead in a couple weeks.”
-But to my surprise, it was still alive a couple months later.
+When I took it home I thought, “Great, this will be dead in a couple of weeks.”
+But to my surprise, it was still alive a couple of months later.
 And that included a few times when its existence completely slipped my mind.

 So after concluding that succulents must be the easiest plant on the planet to keep alive (since I had somehow done it), I decided to cut it up and create more succulents.
 Because, why not multiply my success?

 After some diligent Pinteresting, I knew my plan of action, and I implemented it.
-I pulled the leaves off just as they said, let them dry for a couple days, purchased the correct type of soil, and laid the leaves on top of it in a place that gets sun.
-I squirted them with water every couple days and waited.
+I pulled the leaves off just as they said, let them dry for a couple of days, purchased the correct type of soil, and laid the leaves on top of it in a place that gets sun.
+I squirted them with water every couple of days and waited.
 And waited.
 And waited.

 It’s been a couple of months now with no visible progress, and I had just decided the other day that my plan had not worked.
 The leaves looked exactly the same as they did months ago, and I had once again failed at growing plants.
 Even though the leaves were still green and plump, I had seen no growth progress.